-The difference between two affine connections is a tensor, so the sum of a connection and a tensor of rank (1,2) is a connection.
-Therefore the Christoffel symbols form a connection, referred to as the {\em Levi-Civita connection}.
-Define the covariant derivative with respect to the Levi-Civita connection analogously to (\ref{affcon12}), with $\Gamma^{\,\,k}_{i\,j}$ replaced by $\{^{\,\,k}_{i\,j}\}$, and denote it $_{:i}$ instead of $_{;i}$, or $\nabla_i^{\{\}}$ instead of $\nabla_i$.
-A covariant derivative with respect to the Levi-Civita connection of the metric tensor vanishes due to the definition of the Christoffel symbols:
+{\bf Levi-Civita connection}.\\ The difference between two affine connections is a tensor, thereby the sum of a connection and a tensor of rank (1,2) is a connection.
+Therefore, the Christoffel symbols form a connection, referred to as the {\em Levi-Civita connection}.
+We define the covariant derivative with respect to the Levi-Civita connection analogously to (\ref{affcon12}) and (\ref{covdifden14}), with $\Gamma^{k}_{ij}$ replaced by $\mathring{\Gamma}^{k}_{ij}$, and denote it $_{:i}$ instead of $_{;i}$, or $\mathring{\nabla}_i$ instead of $\nabla_i$.
+The covariant derivative with respect to the Levi-Civita connection of the metric tensor vanishes, as for that with respect to any connection:

-which gives the inverse relation between ordinary derivatives of the metric tensor and the Christoffel symbols.
-The variation of the Levi-Civita connection is a tensor:
+This equation agrees with (\ref{Chrsym3}) and gives the relation between derivatives of the metric tensor and the Christoffel symbols: